dfki-ric-underactuated-lab/torque_limited_simple_pendulum/docs/getting_started.md

 exec "$SHELL"
 ```

-**Step 4)** Navigate to the directory, where you want to create the new virtual environment.
-In our case this will be at `~/torque_limited_simple_pendulum/sw/python`.
-E.g. to create the virtual environment with Python 3.7.5 named 'venv' run
+**Step 4)** To create a new virtual environment, e.g. named simple-pendulum with Python 3.7.5 run

 ```
-pyenv virtualenv 3.7.5 venv
+pyenv virtualenv 3.7.5 simple-pendulum
 ```

 **Step 4)** Activate the new virtual environment with the command

 ```
-pyenv activate venv
+pyenv activate simple-pendulum
 ```

 The name of the current virtual environment `(venv)` appears to the left of the prompt, indicating that you are now working inside a virtual environment.
 When finished working in the virtual environment, you can deactivate it by running the following: